jtinosa/Game-Development/Lesson2.md

 - In looking at your target market, consider what genre these people play because some players focus on playing one particular genre.

 ## Types of Genres
-1. Action
+1. **Action**
  - The goal of most action games involves quickly destroying your enemies while avoiding being destroyed yourself.
  - These games tend to be simpler because they focus on player reaction time.
  - Simplicity is necessary for action games because the average brain cannot process much additional information in a fast-paced environment.
  - People are motivated to play action games for the adrenaline rush involving quick reflexes and snap judgments, focusing on reflexive actions rather than reflective thoughts.
- - Action Sub-Genre
+ - **Action Sub-Genre**
-  - 1.1 Platformer: The platformer action sub-genre focuses on players moving quickly through an environment—often jumping and dodging to avoid obstacles, and sometimes collecting items along the way.
+  - **Platformer**: The platformer action sub-genre focuses on players moving quickly through an environment—often jumping and dodging to avoid obstacles, and sometimes collecting items along the way.
-  - 1.2 Shooters: The shooter action sub-genre focuses on combat between a player and the other characters in the game world, usually in the form of shooting with guns and other weapons controlled by the character’s hands.
+  - **Shooters**: The shooter action sub-genre focuses on combat between a player and the other characters in the game world, usually in the form of shooting with guns and other weapons controlled by the character’s hands.